Felician University: Accreditation

-2015 AAUP censure
+Undergraduate admissions

-In June 2015, the American Association of University Professors (AAUP) censured Felician College for terminating the services of several faculty members without adequate explanation, adequate notice, or an opportunity for review.
-The AAUP Investigating Committee also noted that "the fear of faculty members to communicate with [it] or to be seen by the administration as dissenters was palpable."
+In 2024, Felician University accepted 94% of undergraduate applicants and those enrolled had an average 3.05 high school GPA.
+The university does not require submission of standardized test scores, but they will be considered when submitted.
+Those enrolled who submitted test scores had an average 1020 SAT score (11% submitting scores).

 Athletics

 Felician University teams participate as a member of the National Collegiate Athletic Association's Division II.
 The Golden Falcons are a member of the Central Atlantic Collegiate Conference (CACC).
 Men's sports include baseball, basketball, cross country, golf and soccer, and lacrosse.
 Women's sports include bowling, basketball, cross country, lacrosse, soccer, softball, volleyball, and track & field.

 The women's cross country team earned the institution's first women's conference championship by winning the 2022 CACC title.